 The US is known for making people’s dreams come true, particularly entrepreneurs.
-Small business statistics reveal that over half a million new businesses are launched every year, making the US one of the best countries to start a business.
+Small business statistics reveal that over half a million new businesses launch every year, making the US one of the best countries to start a business.
 Starting a small business may seem simple, but it requires immense research.
 That’s why we’ve compiled this list of all stats, facts, and trends you need to know before becoming your own boss.

 But first, take a look at some of the most important figures regarding SMBs.

-Top 10 Eye-Opening Small Business Facts and Stats
+Top 10 Small Business Statistics for 2022

-- 86.3% of small business owners have a yearly salary below $100,000.
+- 83% of small business owners have a yearly salary below $100,000.

-Basic Small Business Statistics
+Basic Small Business Facts and Stats

 1. Small businesses create 1.5 million jobs annually.

-In the last thirty years, SMBs that existed for less than a year created 1.5 million new jobs annually.
+In the last thirty years, SMBs that existed for less than a year created approximately 1.5 million new jobs annually.

-Small business statistics from 2019 also reveal the following:
+Small business statistics also reveal the following:

 - 42% of business owners started their small businesses because of personal satisfaction